 You can easily purchase your oil pastels and sketch book online by clicking on the Amazon product logos above!

 These videos will acquaint you with using oil pastels and producing amazing drawings.
 Watch them all.
-If you feel you should have better drawing skills, please click on the "Learn Basic Drawing" button on the left.
+If you feel you should have better drawing skills, please click here to go to my Basic Drawing Lessons.

 I really enjoy your classes.
 It has really helped me improve my skill with various materials.
 Also, I love your voice on the videos...very relaxing.